Abortion for Life of the Mother Cases

 In 1973, the Supreme Court handed down Roe v.
 Wade, the most famous abortion ruling perpetrated by our nation.
 But Roe also had a companion case that was decided the same day called Doe v.
 Bolton.
 Doe pushed the extremism imposed by the Supreme Court to its absolute limit by stating that “medical judgment may be exercised in the light of all factors – physical, emotional, psychological, familial, and the woman’s age – relevant to the well-being of the patient.
 All these factors may relate to health.”

-In other words, literally anything could qualify as pertaining to "health of the mother" under Doe, whether it was stress, pressure from family, or some morning sickness.
-Not to mention, an abortionist or abortion facility counselor has zero incentive to determine whether the woman on the other side of the table was seeking an abortion for a "legitimate" health concern.
+In other words, literally anything can qualify as pertaining to "health of the mother" under Doe, whether that is stress, pressure from family, or some morning sickness.
+Not to mention, an abortionist or abortion facility counselor has zero incentive to determine whether the woman on the other side of the table is seeking an abortion for a "legitimate" health concern.

 In May 2019, a Gallup poll indicated that only 25% of Americans believe that abortion should be legal under any circumstances, while 53% would allow it only under certain circumstances.
-Still, it took 50 years for the Supreme Court to acknowledge the extremism and overreach of Roe and Doe by reversing both on June 24th, 2022.
+Still, it took 50 years for the Supreme Court to acknowledge the extremism and overreach of Roe and Doe by reversing both on June 24th, 2022 via Dobbs v.
+Jackson.

 Is Abortion for Life of the Mother Ever Valid?